What qualities make a good social worker?

 8. Analytical

-As a social worker, you will be making judgements on highly sensitive situations, often involving vulnerable adults who are dependent on you for their wellbeing.
-As such, being analytical is another crucial social worker quality to have.
+As a social worker, you make judgement calls on sensitive situations, often involving vulnerable adults dependent on you for their wellbeing.
+Your responsibilities include examining service users’ living situations, health, relationships, or personal lives,

 9. Flexibility